puppetlabs/clj-ldap/README.md

     :trust-store     Only trust SSL certificates that are in this JKS format file, optional, defaults to trusting all certificates
+    :verify-host?
+Verifies the hostname of the specified certificate, false by default.
+    :wildcard-host?
+Allows wildcard in certificate hostname verification, false by default.
     :connect-timeout The timeout for making connections (milliseconds), :timeout         The timeout when waiting for a response from the server (milliseconds), defaults to 5 minutes